Tanzania Safari Parks

 Safari aficionados head off to western Tanzania for the chimps of Mahale and the wild appeal of Katavi – parks that receive very few visitors indeed.
 Just off Tanzania’s coast lies Zanzibar with its fascinating history and exceptional beaches.
 Other island options include Pemba to the north and Mafia to the south – holiday destinations primarily for keen divers.

-The Ngorongoro Crater, the world's largest intact volcanic caldera, holds Africa’s Big Five in the continent's most dramatic setting.
-Fantastic cats, as well as huge tusker elephants and a large population of black rhino, are the major highlights.
+The Ngorongoro Crater holds Africa’s Big Five in the continent's most dramatic setting.
+Fantastic cats, as well as elephants and a population of rhino.

-Ruaha National Park is Tanzania’s largest national park.
+Ruaha is Tanzania’s largest national park.
 Located in the heart of the country, Ruaha is a predator-rich remote wilderness that is far off the beaten track.
-An office favourite for value alone, Ruaha is a hidden gem.

 Tarangire is the lesser known, quiet gem of the northern safari circuit.
 It is a favourite amongst Tanzania's guides due to a migration of approximately 3,000 elephant that peaks from July to November.

 The Nyerere National Park is Africa’s largest game reserve and one of Tanzania’s most beautiful parks.
 Famous for its boating safari, as well as being the finest destination in Tanzania for walking safaris.